Skip to Main Content

 When it comes to renewing your home insurance policy in Kentucky, there are several strategies you can employ to potentially lower your premiums.
 These tips focus on understanding your policy, making informed choices and leveraging certain factors that might reduce costs:

-• Review and update coverage: Regularly assess your coverage to ensure it matches your current needs.
+• Review and update coverage: The Insurance Information Institute recommends conducting an annual insurance check-up with your agent.
 Over time, the value of your home and possessions may change, and your policy should reflect these changes.

-• Increase your deductible: Opting for a higher deductible can lower your premium, but ensure it's an amount you can comfortably pay in case of a claim.
+• Increase your deductible: Opting for a higher deductible can lower your premium, but ensure it's an amount you can comfortably pay out of pocket in case of a claim.

 • Inquire about discounts: Many insurers offer discounts for various reasons, such as installing security systems, being claims-free or bundling multiple policies (like auto and home insurance).